connectomicslab/connectomemapper3/paper/paper.md

-The workflow  is implemented with nipype [@GorgolewskiNipype:2011] adopting an object-oriented programming style with a modular architecture, composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), which takes as principal inputs the path of the BIDS dataset to be processed, and a set of pipeline configuration files in `.json` format.
+The workflow  is implemented with nipype [@GorgolewskiNipype:2011] adopting an object-oriented programming style with a modular architecture, composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI).
 Each pipeline class provides methods to create and execute a nipype workflow that runs a number of nipype sub-workflows, described by stage classes and implementing one or multiple tasks, where each task can interface with either a specific tool including in